rust-bitcoin/hammersbald/README.md

 or none of them, in case the process dies while inserting in a batch.

 Data inserted in a batch may be fetched before closing the batch.

-Only one process should open the same db.

 ## Implementation
 The persistent storage should be opened by only one process.